-There will be 16 modules, in 8 weeks (2 modules per week).
-You should proceed through one module every three days, which will be comprised of readings from the course texts, supplemental class notes, graded discussion questions, homeworks and quizzes, exams, and various outside sources of information such as additional readings and video content, among other content.
+There will be 14 modules corresponding to the course's 14 weeks (1 module per week).
+You should proceed through one module per week, which will be comprised of readings from the course texts, supplemental class notes, graded discussion questions, exercises, homework, and exams.